top of page

 Austinmer is a tightly held Northern Illawarra suburb with a beachside identity that makes it one of the most aspirational addresses in the Wollongong LGA.
-The suburb’s ocean pool, escarpment backdrop, and proximity to Thirroul’s village amenity drive sustained demand and limited supply — a combination that produces emotionally charged property transactions.
+The suburb’s ocean pool, escarpment backdrop, and proximity to Thirroul’s village amenity drive sustained demand and limited supply.
+A combination that produces emotionally charged property transactions.

 What separates buyers who do well in Austinmer from those who don’t is almost always preparation.
 The market rewards those who arrive with clear price anchors and the discipline to use them.

 Austinmer suits buyers with a genuine long-term commitment to the Northern Illawarra coastal lifestyle and the budget to enter a premium market.
-It’s a considered purchase — not a value play and not a suburb to shortlist because it’s adjacent to Thirroul at a lower price point.
+It’s a considered purchase.
+Not a value play and not a suburb to shortlist because it’s adjacent to Thirroul at a lower price point.
 That framing is only partially accurate and leads buyers to miscalibrate what they’re actually paying for.

 Thin comparable sales data